Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah.

-Does that look embarrassing for you?
+It's that all look embarrassing for you.

-So, I think it was more to do with that rather than saving people.
+So I think it was more to do with that rather than saving people.

-Yeah, I think Dave's right.
+Yeah, but I mean, I don't, yeah, I think I think Dave's right.

 I think it's just they can't really go back on it.